kodecocodes/sc_flutter/v1/for_instructor/001-getting-started.markdown

 [Slide 3 - AOT and JIT]

-Unlike React Native, however, Flutter does not need to use a Javascript bridge, which can improve app startup times and overall performance.
+Unlike React Native, Flutter does not need to use a Javascript bridge, which can improve app startup times and overall performance.
 Dart achieves this by using **Ahead-Of-Time** or AOT compilation.
 Another unique aspect of Dart is that it can also use **Just-In-Time** or JIT compilation.
 JIT compilation with Flutter improves the development workflow by allowing **hot reload** capability to refresh the UI during development without the need for an entirely new build.

 [Slide 4 - What you'll learn]